Support a victim of sexual abuse

 If someone you care about has experienced sexual violence, you can keep these guidelines in mind:

-- Trust that they are making decisions that are right for them at this time.
+- Trust they are making decisions that are right for them at this time.

 - Ask them what they need from you.

-- Let them know what you can offer and what other resources are available.
+- Let them know what you can offer.

-- Recognise that they may need time, space and energy to cope with their feelings.
+- Recognise they may need time, space and energy to cope with their feelings.

-- Reassure them that their feelings—these may include pain, anger, fear and shame—are all natural responses.
+- Reassure them that their feelings—that might include pain, anger, fear and shame—are all natural responses.

 - Encourage them to seek help in whatever way they feel is right for them.

-- Seek help for yourself as well.
-You can also be affected by the attack and you cannot expect the victim to help you.
+- Seek help for yourself as well; you can also be affected by the incident and you can't expect the victim to help you with your own feelings.

-- Ask the victim’s permission before you discuss their experience with someone else.
+- Ask the victim’s permission before you discuss their experience with someone else and honour their privacy.

-- Remember that the only person who can be blamed for the attack is the person who committed it.
+- Remember that the only person who can be blamed for the incident is the person who committed it.

 Try not to:

-- smooth over the effects of the attack
+- smooth over the effects of the incident or tell them it wasn't that bad

 - focus on the offender